BrightspaceUI/core/components/dialog/README.md

 * Don’t use a dialog to show error, success, or warning messages.
 Use an inline or toast alert instead.
 * Avoid creating large, complex dialogs
 * Avoid invoking a dialog from another dialog (nested dialogs)
+* Avoid a title length that could easily wrap to two lines
 <!-- docs: end donts -->
 <!-- docs: end best practices -->